 Castle Point Astronomy Club (CPAC), originally founded in 1969 as the Rayleigh Astronomical Society (RayAS).
 Members meet weekly (Wed.) at St Michael and All Angels´ Church, St Michael´s Road, Daws Heath, Hadleigh, Benfleet, Essex.

 Clacton and District Astronomical Association (ClaDAA), founded 1969.
-In 1974 the society built a club observatory that last 21 years before being vandalised.
-Members (20) meet monthly (3th Tues.) at Christ Church United Reform Church, 6 Carnarvon Road Clacton-on-sea (CO15 6PH).
+In 1974 the society built a club observatory that last 21 years before being vandalized.
+Members (20) meet monthly (3th Tues.) at Christ Church United Reform Church, 6 Carnarvon Road Clacton-On-Sea (CO15 6PH).

 East Essex Astronomy Club (EEAS), founded (2014).
 Members meet monthly (Sat.) at Village Hall, Arcadia Road, Burnham on Crouch (CM0 8EF).